angrybacon/doomsday-wiki/markdown/articles/2020/03/12/pretty-mean-deck.md

 ---
 authors: Doishy
-title: A Pretty Mean Deck or; "What is this new meme everyone is playing?"
+title: "\"Is the World Ending?\" - A Pretty Mean Deck for 2020"
 ---

 Hi everyone, it's safe to say, (especially looking at the article history from